 Here's another 100% Poly-Ana demo, only a bit of reverb and compression added, by Wolf-Ulrich Schnurr.
 This song was featured on the July '07 issue of the German KEYS Magazine DVD, along with a glowing review of Poly-Ana!

 Here's an all-Poly-Ana demo from pilgrim heart that does a great job showing off Poly-Ana's analog modeled filters with some slow resonant sweeps.
 This is uneffected, clean, Poly-Ana in all her naked glory!

 A lot of very organic, changing sounds and a mean melody in this one from MDK who also contributed some presets to Poly-Ana.
 All sounds including drums are Poly-Ana!
 A bit of reverb is the only effect added.
 Check out more stuff from MDK at relivethefuture.com

-Here are some examples to get you started.
-Remember to rename them "Poly-AnaBG.png", place them in your \Admiral Quality\ folder where Poly-Ana.dll is installed, and restart Poly-Ana to see your new background.
+Here are some completed examples to get you started.
+Remember that you need to rename them to "Poly-AnaBG.png", place them in the correct folder as described above, and restart Poly-Ana to see your new background.
 Send us your background image and if we like it we'll post it here!

 Send us your patches (*.pap) or banks (*.pab) and we might put them up in the exchange!
 You'll also make our job a lot easier if you remember to give them new names, make sure the modwheel is set up to do something expressive, and that the amp gains are set to a good volume relative to other patches.